Monkeypox

 • Refrain from kissing, cuddling or having sex with someone who is sick.
 Avoid sex and other intimate contact with multiple or anonymous partners

 • Ask your health care provider whether you might be eligible for the Jynneos vaccine.
-You can also complete this vaccine assessment form to assess your eligibility.
-This is currently in very short supply but being distributed to people who are at highest risk for monkeypox, including those with a recent exposure to monkeypox
+This is currently in very short supply but is being distributed to people who are at the highest risk for monkeypox, including those with a recent exposure to monkeypox

 There is no specific treatment approved for monkeypox.
 Most people get better on their own without treatment.
 However, antivirals for smallpox may help.
 A doctor can help determine whether you are eligible for antiviral treatment.
 They may also be able to provide medication for symptom relief.